eLearning-BS23/moodle-quizaccess_invigilator/README.md

 - Capture screenshot of entire screen.
 - Can't access quiz if the user does not allow the screenshare
 - Admin report and check any suspicious activity
-- Will work with existing Question Bank and Quiz
+- It will work with existing Questions Bank and Quizes
 - Webservice API for external call
 - Images are stored in Moodledata as a small png image